griswaldbrooks/spanny2/README.md

-# spanny
+# spanny2
-Robot arm project for lightening talk on mdspan.
+Robot arm project for CppCon 2024 presentation.
-Presented as a ligthening talk at CppCon 2023.

 # Development Container
 Build a new development image